 - 1. Make the required findings for the project specified in Attachment A of this staff report, including CEQA findings. - 2.
-Accept the exemption to CEQA prepared and adopted by the Public Utilities Commission, the lead agency, on July 20, 2009, as adequate pursuant to sections 1506b3, 15301b, 15301c, 15302c and 15304f of the CEQA Guidelines included as Attachment C. - 3.
-Approve the project subject to the conditions, as amended, included as Attachment B.
+Accept the exemption to CEQA prepared and adopted by the Public Utilities Commission, the lead agency, as adequate pursuant to sections 1506b3, 15301b, 15301c, 15302c and 15304f of the CEQA Guidelines included as Attachment C. - 3.
+Approve the project subject to the conditions included as Attachment B.